gherking/.github/profile/README.md

 * **Scenario Outline Expander** - [gpc-scenario-outline-expander](https://github.com/gherking/gpc-scenario-outline-expander) - to expand the Scenario Outlines to actual scenarios.
 * **Scenario Outline Numbering** - [gpc-scenario-outline-numbering](https://github.com/gherking/gpc-scenario-outline-numbering) - to make all scenario, generated from scenario outlines unique.
 * **Step Group** - [gpc-step-groups](https://github.com/gherking/gpc-step-groups) - to correct the gherkin keywords of steps to make the tests more readable.
-* **Filter** - [gpc-filter](https://github.com/gherking/gpc-filter) - to include or exclude scenario/outline of a resulting feature file based on cucumber-tag-expression

 ## Precompilers we plan